qd-qd/sdk-tutorials/onboarding/chapter-2/2_4-privacy-knowledge.md

 How does Alice send her message privately?

 1. Alice writes a message she only wants Bob to be able to read.
-2. Alice also writes a "signature", which can be any sort of additional information.
-3. Alice encrypts the signature using **Alice's** *private* key.
+2. Alice encrypts a copy of her message using **Alice's** *private*  key, which is called "signing".
-4. Alice collects the message, the original signature, and the *encrypted* signature into a package, which she encrypts using **Bob's** *public* key.
+3. Alice collects the original message and the signature copy into a package, which she encrypts using **Bob's** *public* key.

 Now Alice sends the package to Bob.
 What happens next?

-1. Bob decrypts the package using **Bob's** *private* key, and can now read the message – no one else has this key, so even if someone intercepted the package they would not be able to read its contents.
+1. Bob decrypts the package using **Bob's** *private* key, and can now read the original message – no one else has this key, so even if someone intercepted the package they would not be able to read its contents.
-2. Bob decrypts the encrypted signature using **Alice's** *public* key.
+2. Bob decrypts the signature copy using **Alice's** *public* key.
-3. If the decrypted signature matches the original signature, he knows _only someone with Alice's **private** key could have encrypted it_.
+3. If the signature copy matches the original message, he knows _only someone with Alice's **private** key could have encrypted it_.
 4. Therefore, Alice must have been the sender.

 It is important to note that, at the end of this interaction, _Alice is **still** the only person who knows her private key, just as only Bob knows his_.
 They can go through this process again or Alice could communicate with someone completely different, but she can still use her private key with certainty that no one else has access to it.